nanoix9/2019Papers/tm/as2.md

 the most significant "things" mentioned in the overall dataset, as well as the closely related information.

-The overall architecture of the algorithm is shown as \cref{fig:overall}, and the details of each step are described in the following subsections.
+The overall architecture of the algorithm is shown as Fig. \ref{fig:overall}, and the details of each step are described in the following subsections.

 \begin{figure*}[htbp]